cyberchrime/farts/README.md

 docker attach docker-Sniffing-Sniffer-1
 ```

+## Build

 Once you entered the shell inside the container,
 you can build it with make (without parallelisation).
-No need to use,
+No need to use
 `-j`, as all executed commands (Vivado and BitBake) already make heavy use
 of parallelisation.
 Execute